jina-ai/docs/chapters/install/os/via-pip.md

 Be aware that the master branch may not be stable.
 We only recommend this branch for testing new features.

-## Install from Your Local Fork/Clone
+## Install from your local fork/clone

 If you are a developer and want to test your changes on-the-fly: